kevin-leptons/trop_graph/doc/directed_graph.md

     * end / any - end vertex
 * Output - none
 * Exception
-    * NotExistedError - Begin vertex does not exists
+    * NotFound - Begin vertex does not exists
-    * NotExistedError - End vertex does not exists
+    * NotFound - End vertex does not exists
-    * ExistedError - Edge is already existed
+    * Conflict - Edge is already existed

 ## vertex(index)